sgalizia/sa-2018-landing-page/P08-Grid-System/content.md

 </div>
 ```

-Now if we refresh our landing page and resize our browser, you'll notice that our content adjust itself automatically depending on the width of the browser.
+Now if we refresh our landing page and resize our browser, you'll notice that our content adjusts itself automatically depending on the width of the browser.
 In addition, our layout is no longer hard to read on mobile devices!

 ![Responsive Columns](assets/responsive_columns.jpg)